yast/yast.github.io/_posts/2020-11-10-digest-of-yast-development-sprint-112.md

     [bridges](https://github.com/dgdavid/cockpit-wicked/pull/9)

-We don't have a clear release date for this new module yet, since we have to coordinate with the team that packages Cockpit for (open)SUSE and we still want to improve validation and error handling.
-That includes deciding how to inform the user if something goes wrong, something most Cockpit modules don't seem to care much about.
+We don't have a clear release date for this new module yet, since we have to coordinate with the team that will take care of packaging Cockpit for (open)SUSE and we still want to improve validation and error handling.
+That includes deciding how to inform the user if something goes wrong, since there is no unified way to do that across the different Cockpit modules.
 And we also want to improve the DNS settings and to extend the support for wireless technologies.
 Meanwhile, if you are hungry for screenshots you can check the links to the pull requests in the list of features above.

 We have also being working in a Cockpit module to manage transactional updates.
 But that one is still in research phase and we have very little to show at this point.